shaurabh-tiwari-git/plugin-omnistudio-migration-tool/README.md

 sfdx omnistudio:migration:migrate -u YOUR_ORG_USERNAME@DOMAIN.COM

-// To migrate/assess specific components: FlexCards, Data Mappers, Integration Procedures, OmniScripts, or Omni Global Auto Numbers, add the following parameters:
+// To migrate/assess specific components: Flexcards, Data Mappers, Integration Procedures, Omniscripts, Omni Global Auto Numbers or Custom Labels, add the following parameters:
 --only=dm           // Data Mappers
 --only=ip           // Integration Procedures
---only=os    // OmniScripts
+--only=os           // Omniscripts
---only=fc    // FlexCards
+--only=fc           // Flexcards
 --only=autonumber   // Omni Global Auto Numbers
+--only=cl           // Custom Labels

 // To migrate all versions of the components and not just the active ones:
 --allversions

-// To assess specific related objects:
+// To assess specific set of related objects:
 --relatedobjects=apex                             // for Apex classes only
+--relatedobjects=lwc                              // for Lightning Web Components only --relatedobjects=expsites                         // for Experience Sites only
+--relatedobjects=flexipage                        // for FlexiPages only
+--relatedobjects=apex,lwc,expsites,flexipage      // for all related objects

 ```